Our sector

 Operational context

-The response to global challenges such as climate change, geopolitical volatility and the need for greater efficiency is driving an increasing electrification of the economy to achieve a more efficient, sustainable and autonomous energy model.
-Electricity is increasingly becoming a key vector to decarbonise sectors such as mobility, buildings and industry.
-Indeed, according to the International Energy Agency’s (IEA) World Energy Outlook 2024 External link, opens in new window. report, electricity could represent 26% of total energy consumption by 2035, and in more ambitious scenarios, this share could rise to 36% by 2050.
+The response to global challenges such as climate change, geopolitical volatility and the need for greater efficiency is driving increasing electrification of the economy to achieve a more efficient, sustainable and autonomous energy model.
+Electricity is increasingly consolidating its role as a key vector in decarbonising sectors such as mobility, buildings and industry.
+In fact, according to the World Energy Outlook 2025 report from the International Energy Agency (IEA), electricity could account for 40% of total energy consumption by 2035 and, in more ambitious scenarios such as Net Zero Emissions, this share could rise to 50% by 2050.

-To make steady progress, predictable regulatory frameworks and cooperation among all sector actors – producers, distributors, regulators and users – will be necessary to mobilise the required investments and build an electricity grid capable of supporting this transformation safely, efficiently and reliably.
+To move forward with confidence, predictable regulatory frameworks and cooperation among all stakeholders in the sector – producers, distributors, regulators and users – will be essential to mobilise the necessary investment and build an electrical network capable of supporting this transformation with security, efficiency and guaranteed supply.

 Iberdrola in the global energy sector